alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/sample_basic_profile.rst

 #####################

 All basic profile samples follow a common structure, which is explained below.
-We will use the BLE Blood Pressure sample to demonstrate the code organization.
+The connection procedures are defined in the Generic Access Profile(GAP) We will use the BLE Blood Pressure sample to demonstrate the code organization.

 All the samples chooce |**Alif_BLE**| by setting a configuration flag on their *prj.conf* file.